DETAILED ACTION

 Greyscale

-As to claim 12, Mok discloses A method for operating a single inductor multiple output (SIMO) converter, comprising: sampling, by a transient enhancement loop (TEL), a plurality output voltages between a plurality of output switches and corresponding loads electrically connected to respective output terminals of the plurality of switches; detecting, by the TEL, a load transient event associated with one or more of the loads; generating, by a code generator of the TEL, a code indicative of the load transient event; and activating at least one of a plurality of current sources of the TEL based on the code, said plurality of current sources including respective source transistors and respective sink transistors electrically connected to respective ones of the output terminals of the plurality of output switches, said respective source transistors being electrically connected to a source voltage, said respective sink transistors being electrically connected to a ground terminal (this is similar to claim 1 above, with the only difference being that claim 12 includes reference voltages which are fed into the comparators as shown in the image above (Vhigh/Vlow)).
+As to claim 12, Mok in view of Chang teaches a transient enhancement loop (TEL) circuit, comprising: one or more input terminals to receive a plurality of reference voltages and a plurality of respective feedback voltages; a plurality output terminals electrically connected to corresponding ones of a plurality of loads, said feedback voltages respectively corresponding to respective voltages supplied to the plurality of loads; a code generator including a plurality of comparators, said plurality of comparators to compare respective ones of the plurality of reference voltages and respective ones of the plurality of feedback voltages, detect a load transient event associated with one or more of the loads based on the comparison, and generate a code indicative of the load transient event; and a plurality of current sources to compensate for a load variation condition caused by the load transient event, each current source of said plurality of current sources including respective source transistors and respective sink transistors electrically connected between a respective one of the output terminals and a corresponding one of the plurality of loads, said respective source transistors being electrically connected to a source voltage and to supply additional current to corresponding ones of the plurality of loads, said respective sink transistors being electrically connected to a ground terminal and to reduce an amount of current supplied to corresponding ones of the plurality of loads. (this is similar to claim 1 above, with the only difference being that claim 12 includes reference voltages which are fed into the comparators as shown in the image above (Vhigh/Vlow)).

-As to claim 13, Mok teaches said plurality of comparators corresponding respectively to the plurality of current sources, the plurality of comparators respectively electrically connected to respective gate terminals of the corresponding source transistors and sink transistors, said source transistors and sink transistors of at least one of said plurality of current sources to receive the code, the code being indicative of the transient event (se claim 8 above).
+As to claim 13, Mok in view of Chang teaches said plurality of comparators corresponding respectively to the plurality of current sources, the plurality of comparators respectively electrically connected to respective gate terminals of the corresponding source transistors and sink transistors, said source transistors and sink transistors of at least one of said plurality of current sources to receive the code, the code being indicative of the transient event (se claim 8 above).

 As to claims 19-20 correspond to apparatus claim 5-6.
-Per MPEP 2112.02, these are anticipated for similar reasons.
+Per MPEP 2112.02, these are obvious for similar reasons.

 Conclusion